CenterForOpenScience/COSDev/docs/osf/testing.rst

 Testing the OSF
 ===============

-Docs in progress.
+This page includes information about testing the OSF codebase.

 .. seealso::

-    This page includes information testing the OSF codebase.
      For more general testing guidelines, see the :ref:`Testing <testing>` page.

 The ``OsfTestCase``